 The Kenos have written a book on antiques together, called "Hidden Treasures: Searching for Masterpieces of American Furniture."
 The two have also collaborated on magazine design articles and monthly features for the magazines House Beautiful and This Old House.

 The Keno Bros.
 Collection

 A love of antiques and an understanding of modern design combine to form the sensibility they bring to their Keno Bros.
-Collection, which they developed with the high-end manufacturer Theodore Alexander.
-This is an assortment of more than 40 pieces based on the furniture of the past, ranging from the 18th century to mid-century modern.
+Collection of furniture, which they developed with the high-end manufacturer Theodore Alexander.
+This is an assortment of more than 40 pieces based on the furniture of the past, ranging from the 18th century to midcentury modern.

-Their collection is not just a replication of antiques -- they have taken elements from these earlier periods and interpreted them for modern times.
-And since the best of furniture has always been functional, they have also focused on that aspect.
+Their collection is not just a replication of antiques—they have taken elements from these earlier periods and interpreted them for modern times.

 They have used a wide variety of materials in their furniture, including striped ebony, maple, marble, brass, blond sycamore, mahogany, and olive ash burl.
 Pieces include chests, bookshelves, and tables.